 Doing so we won't be only able to enjoy the above mentioned standard audio, but gain access to high resolution audio too, exceeding the CD quality of 16-bit / 44.1kHz.
-It is possible to enjoy studio master quality as 24-bit/192kHz recordings or even the SACD format DSD with a bitstream at 2.8MHz, 5.6MHz and even 11.2MHz.
+It is possible to enjoy studio master quality as 24-bit/192kHz recordings or even the SACD format DSD with a bitstream at 2.8MHz and even 5.6MHz.
 However to reach the above, some equipment is needed which needs to be set up and adjusted.
-This document will guide you through this journey to Computer-Audio.
+This document will guide you through this journey to PC-Audio.
 It will provide you with the information you need to get a good understanding for the topic.
+As a reference product we will use the Marantz Reference Network Audio Player NA-11S1 with USB-DAC.